pimjenniskens/functional-programming/README.md

 - Map the data to return the necessary values in a new data array.

 ## Graph
-The next step is to create a generic graph function (`createGraph()`) which can be used multiple times to show different data states.
+The next step is to create a generic graph using `d3.js` (`createGraph()`) which can be used multiple times to show different data states.
 At first I made three different graphs to make sure every state was working, which I then later rewrote to one generic function to create the graph basics.

 ### Important decisions in the graph funcion
 - Provide `createGraph()` with the necessary generic paramaters (`dataGraph, graphTitle, tooltipLabel, xoffset, yoffset, rotation`), used for every three states